auerlab/TOPMed-mCA/README.md

 Variant calls for 137,977 human genomes from TOPMed were available on dbGaP in the form of BCF (binary variant format, a compressed version of VCF) files.
-Unfortunately, BCF files do not contain allele frequencies and are in the wrong format for haplohseq (multi-sample, single-chromosome).
+Unfortunately, these BCF files do not contain allele frequencies and are in the wrong format for haplohseq (multi-sample, single-chromosome).

 Hence, this pipeline was developed in order to reformat and augment the VCF data for use with haplohseq.
 This includes the following high-level